ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

 * Saving the actual item took 1.1 second.

 That's for the first execution of the Lambda Function.
 How does this compare against a Lambda function that is already "warm".
+This means the boostrapping is already done and the connections are initialised.
 We can also analyse a warm lambda with XRAY.

 <div style="text-align: center;" >